What does APRC mean and why does it matter when borrowing?

 • Equifax

-• How much you want to borrow – generally, the more you borrow, the lower the rate offered.
-However, you should only borrow what you can afford to pay back.
+• How much you want to borrow – generally, the more you borrow, the lower the rate.
+But only borrow what you can afford to pay back.

-• The length of time you borrow for – mortgages are generally 25 years, but you can find longer or shorter terms.
-If you’re taking out a mortgage or secured loan, extending the term will drive down your monthly repayments and mean you pay less over the course of the year.
-But while the monthly payments may be lower, the overall cost of the loan will be higher because you’re borrowing the money for longer and, as a result, paying back more interest.
+• How long you borrow for – mortgages are generally 25 years, but you can find longer or shorter terms.
+Extending the term will lower your monthly repayments, but the cost of the loan will be higher as you’re paying back more interest.

 Remember the golden rule: borrow as little as possible and pay it back as quickly as possible.

-• The size of your deposit if you’re applying for a mortgage - if you can put down a 40% deposit, you’ll get a lower interest rate than if you have just 5%.
+• The size of your deposit – if you can put down a 40% deposit, you’ll get a lower interest rate than if you have 5%.

 Frequently asked questions